volusion/element/content/how-to/interact-with-the-cart.md

 }
 ```

-Note: if your component is a stateless functional component rather than an ES6 class, you would define your function as a const rather than an instance property.
+**Note:** If your component is a stateless functional component rather than an ES6 class, you would define your function as a const rather than an instance property.

 In this example, the cart block expects `itemData` to be an object with the following properties: